Justin Winsor: Background and education

 Winsor was born in Boston, Massachusetts, son of Nathaniel Winsor III (1806 – c.
 1890) and Ann Thomas Howland Winsor (1809–1893).
 His father was a shipping merchant who had established the "Winsor Line", one of the first regular lines of clipperships between Boston and San Francisco.
-Shortly before his birth, his parents had recently moved to Boston from Duxbury, Massachusetts where the Winsor family had been involved in shipbuilding for generations.
+Shortly before Winsor’s birth, his parents had moved to Boston from Duxbury, Massachusetts, where the Winsor family had been involved in shipbuilding for generations.
 His grandfather's home, the Nathaniel Winsor, Jr. House, is now the headquarters of the Duxbury Rural and Historical Society.

 Justin Winsor graduated from the Boston Latin School.
 He entered Harvard, but left in his senior year and never finished his education at the university.
-Around this time he planned an memoir of Garrick and his Contemporaries, of which the manuscript and notes are in the Harvard Library.
+Around this time he planned a memoir of Garrick and his Contemporaries, of which the manuscript and notes are preserved in Harvard Library.
 He then studied in Paris and Heidelberg.
 Winsor would return to Harvard to complete his studies in 1868.
 He would go on to complete L.L.
 D. at the University of Michigan in 1887.